wing5wong/artisan-whs-static/source/_courses/IEN2.md

   - "91102"
   - "91105"
   - "91106"
+notes: Currently some or all of the following standards are being offered, however changes to expiring standards in 2023 may result in the addition of alternative standards.
 course_fees: Included in International Student fee.
 ---
 To assist students with English as a Second Language to improve accuracy in English reading and develop the complexity of student's English writing.
 Involves further development of reading and reading skills; strong emphasis on correctness in grammar and structure.
 A combination of English and English for Academic Purposes Standards.